 Chapel provides a number of standard reduction and scan operators, such as sum, product, logical and bitwise operations, and max/min (with or without location information).
 Users can also write their own reduction and scan operators by specifying functions to accumulate and combine input and state values.
-Though this topic is beyond the scope of this paper, our approach can be viewed in the release or read about in the literature [11].
+Though this topic is beyond the scope of this paper, our approach can be viewed in the release or read about in published work [95].

-9.3.4 Locality Features
+6.3.4 Locality Features

 Chapel's final feature area permits a programmer to control and reason about locality.
-At the low level, a Chapel programmer can explicitly control the system resource on which a task is run, or a variable is allocated.
-At a higher level, Chapel programmers can specify how domains and arrays are distributed amongst the system's nodes, resulting in distributed-memory data-parallelism.
+At the low level, a Chapel programmer can explicitly specify the system resources on which a task is run or a variable is allocated.
+At a higher level, Chapel programmers can specify how domains and arrays are distributed across a system, resulting in distributed-memory data-parallelism.
 This section touches on both styles.

-The Locale Type The core feature for Chapel's locality features is the locale type.
+The Locale Type.
+The core of Chapel's locality features is the locale type.
 Locales represent units of the target system architecture that are useful for reasoning about locality and affinity.
 For most conventional parallel architectures, a locale tends to describe a compute node, such as a multicore or SMP processor.
-Due to Chapel's PGAS memory model, tasks executing within a given locale can access lexically visible variables whether they are allocated locally or on a remote locale.
-However, Chapel's performance model says that variable accesses within a task's locale will be cheaper than remote ones.
+Due to Chapel's PGAS memory model [288], tasks executing within a given locale can access lexically visible variables whether they are allocated locally or on a remote locale.
+However, Chapel's performance model indicates that variable accesses within a task's locale will be cheaper than remote ones.
 This approach supports productivity through Chapel's global namespace, while still supporting the ability to obtain scalable performance by being sensitive to where tasks execute relative to the data they access.

-When executing a Chapel program, users specify the number of locales on which it should execute using an execution-time command-line flag.
+When executing a Chapel program, users specify the number of locales on which it should run using an execution-time command-line flag.
 Within the Chapel source code, these locales can be referred to symbolically using a built-in, zero-based 1D array named Locales, which stores numLocales locale values.
-This array stores locale values representing the system resources on which the program is executing and permits the user to refer to and query them.
-Like any other array, Locales can be queried, reshaped, sliced, reindexed, etc.
+These values represent the system resources on which the program is executing and permit the user to refer to them and query their properties.
+Like any other array, Locales can be reshaped, sliced, reindexed, etc.